dominion314/codit_training/Test Environment/cloud-resources/development_support/README.md

 **Note:** if you don't have permissions to run following command means that you don't have permissions.
 Please contact maintaiiner of the repo.

-`gcloud config set project kohls-iaas-lle`
+`gcloud config set project doms-iaas-lle`

 `make cbrender`